pjoshuar/Statistics-with-SAS/README.md

-/*PROC FREQ is used with categorical variables*/ ods graphics;
+#PROC FREQ is used with categorical variables#
+ods graphics;

 proc freq data=STAT1.ameshousing3;